amanzi/amanzi/spack-repo/spack-tips.md

 spack install zlib ^/hash
 ```

 Recall that the hash of a certain package can be found by doing `spack find -l`.
-Variants of packages can be turned on with `+` or off with either `-` or `~`.
+Variants of packages can be turned on with `+` or off with either `-` or `~` when specifying the install command.
 For instance:

 ```
 spack install hdf5 ~mpi +fortran
 ```

-installs `hdf5` without mpi support but with fortran support.
+installs hdf5 without mpi support but with fortran support.